History Book Club

 Our past reads:

-To America: Personal Reflections of an Historian, by Stephen E. Ambrose.
+To America: Personal Reflections of an Historian, by Stephen E. Ambrose

-Undaunted Courage, by Stephen E. Ambrose.
+Undaunted Courage, by Stephen E. Ambros.

 Patriotic Fire: Andrew Jackson and Jean Laffite at the Battle of New Orleans, by Winston Groom